Let’s start with what’s not great about a processed pet food diet.

 Which is similar in price to the best brand of kibble out there, keep in mind that you will be saving substantially more due to the fact that your dogs health will be improved, leading to less vet bills.

-Any brand of raw food is better than the best kibble out there.
+Any complete balanced raw food is better for your pets health than the best kibble out there.

 One of the best selling brands for our customers with large multi dog families is Doggy Moggy which we get in Pork, Turkey and the best selling which is beef bison!
 Available in 40 pound boxes, beef bison sells for $90, for a 75 pound dog that would last 26 days!